RunestoneInteractive/httlads/_sources/Instacart/exploring_our_data_set.rst

 such as Whole Foods, Costco, and local stores.
 They pick up your order and deliver it to your door.
-Consequently, they have a lot of data on a lot of different shopping behaviors that we can use to make predictions about future purchases, or suggest items that a person may want to add to their shopping cart based on their past behavior.
+Consequently, they have a lot of data on a lot of different shopping behaviors that we can use to make predictions about future purchases or suggest items that a person may want to add to their shopping cart based on their past behavior.
 Sound familiar?
 This is the kind of thing that Amazon has been doing successfully for years.